iVP-GmbH/iVP-gitbook/home/ivp-planning/getting-started/saving-projects.md

 {% endhint %}

 {% hint style="warning" %}
-If you want to share a save file with colleagues or customers make sure they have access to all required [machine databases](broken-reference).
+If you want to share a save file with colleagues or customers make sure they have the needed acess rights for the used machines.
 Machine and object models are not shipped with the save files themselves!
-{% endhint %}

-{% hint style="danger" %}
-Currently there is NO automatic save function implemented!
-To prevent data loss, you should save your work frequently.
 {% endhint %}